EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 #### 1. _Building the input file_
 [//]: (/tutorial/lmf/lmf_bi2te3_tutorial/#building-the-input-file)

-This step is essentially identical to the [first step](/tutorial/lmf/lmf_pbte_tutorial/#building-the-input-file) in the tutorial for PbTe
+This step is essentially identical to the [first step](/tutorial/lmf/lmf_pbte_tutorial/#building-the-input-file) in the PbTe tutorial.
 An abbreviated version is presented here.

-Create a file named _init.bi2te3_{: style="color: green"} containing the following lines:
+Cut and paste the following into _init.bi2te3_{: style="color: green"}.

 ~~~
 # from http://cst-www.nrl.navy.mil/lattice/struk/c33.html